KoenVanduffel/CR-6_Strain_Gauge_Mounts/Daughterboard mount/README.md

-For the daughterboard mount there are 2 options.
-One to mount the daughterboard bare and one to mount it with the original plastic back to enable the use of the blue LED.
+For the daughterboard mount there are additional options.
+One to mount the with the original plastic back to enable the use of the blue LED. and one with a right angled approach to enable easier cable management (requires somewhat longer than stock heater and thermistor wires).